filip26/linked-tree/doc/LTF.md

 * ???
 Validation|Shape Check?
 * Query? - Resource Layer, Predicate Layer

 Layers can be organized in a hierarchical structure and can be composite, meaning they can combine multiple layers.
-For example, the Resource Layer depends directly on the base LTF layer for identifiable resources, while the Predicate Layer, optimized for querying, relies on the Semantic Layer.
+For example, the Resource Layer depends directly on the base LTF layer for identifiable or referenced resources, while the Predicate Layer, optimized for querying, relies on the Semantic Layer.

 ## Format